maelle/simplymaelle/content/bio.md

 * Jul 2010, Jul 2011: IT skill teacher for prisoners in Nanterre (2011, about 120 hours) and Fleury-Mérogis (2010, about 120 hours).

-* 2009: Creation and writing of a biology textbook in French containing corrections of Grandes Ecoles biology entrance oral exams. _L'oral de biologie aux concours BCPST, Adrien Henry and Maëlle Salmon, Editions Ellipses, 2010_.
+* 2009: Creation and writing of a biology textbook in French containing corrections of Grandes Ecoles biology entrance oral exams. [_L'oral de biologie aux concours BCPST, Adrien Henry and Maëlle Salmon, Editions Ellipses, 2010_](http://www.editions-ellipses.fr/product_info.php?products_id=7159).
 2134 books sold as of September 2012.

 * 2009: Member of the organizing team of a week of awareness raising about blood donation at the ENS.
 Communication, organization of a conference and an information stand.

-* 2008-2012: Member of the association Tremplin (which helps young people from 17 underprivileged high schools to go to college).
+* 2008-2012: Member of the association Tremplin (that at the time helped young people from 17 underprivileged high schools to go to college).
 Organization of and participation to its weekly homework coaching ; editing of its newsletter ; participation to the renewal of its data management.

 ## Personal
 <img src="../img/aurayvannes.png" alt="aurayvannes" style="float: left; width: 30%; margin-right: 5%; margin-bottom: 0.5em;">